geomesa/geomesa-tutorials/geomesa-quickstart-kafka/README.md

 “Add new Store”.
 If you do not see the Kafka Data Store listed under Vector Data Sources, ensure the plugin and dependencies are in the right directory and restart GeoServer.

-Select the `Kafka Data Store` vector data source and enter the following parameters:
+Select the `Kafka (GeoMesa)` vector data source and enter the following parameters:

 * Basic Store Info
   * `workspace` this is dependent upon your GeoServer installation